tomgrek/hackathon-skeleton/README.md

 A skeleton (boilerplate) for quickly getting started on coding bootcamp projects.
 Suitable for prototyping and quick deployment.
 State-of-the-art, best practices, efficient web development.

-This README file also contains *complete* instructions for deploying projects made with this template to a brand new cloud server running Ubuntu 16.
+This README file also contains **complete** instructions for deploying projects made with this template to a brand new cloud server running Ubuntu 16.
+No reason to tie yourself to platforms like Heroku when it's all achievable from scratch with only a little bit more effort.

 [View a demo](https://twitter-clone-react.exploitip.com) of a simple Twitter-alike made with this skeleton, and [view the source](https://github.com/tomgrek/twitter-clone-react).

 You need basic Linux, HTML and JS knowledge to get the most out of this guide and the repo as a whole.
-If you follow the guide and apply some trial and error, you might gain that knowledge.
+If, as a beginner, you follow the guide and apply some trial and error, you might (I hope) gain that knowledge.
 I try my best to explain jargon when it crops up and am not afraid to oversimplify.

 # What's in it?